Pregnant Ceres Woman Arrested For Attempted Homicide After She Allegedly Ran Over Man

 On Wednesday, detectives showed up at Coleman’s home and arrested her.

-It’s unclear if Coleman had any connection to either man involved in the fight.
+CBS 13 spoke to a member of Colman’s family who claim Robbin’s kicked her car when she was driving off.
+Colman’s family declined to go on-camera but explained she is the wife of the other man involved in the altercation.
+The family member claims Colman went to the gas station to diffuse the fight.

-Coleman, who police say is pregnant, has been booked into the Stanislaus County Public Safety Center and is facing a felony charge of attempted murder.
+The mother of three who is six months pregnant has been booked into the Stanislaus County Public Safety Center and is facing a felony charge of attempted murder.
+She is being held on $500,000 bail.

 Detectives are still looking for anyone else who may have more video or information about the incident.
 Tipsters are urged to contact Ceres police at (209) 538-5616.